flores95/goref/README.md

 ### factories
 > Since go doesn't have the concept of a constructor for structs, you'll find the use of struct/class factories all over go code.
 This usually takes the form of a function called  _NewStructName()_.
 You can find many examples of this patter in this repository.

 > More elobarate examples of factories that generate interfaces based on configuration data can be found in `frameworks/log/logger.go` and `frameworks/storage/store.go`.
 Each of these **new** functions will generate an implementation of the interface based on configurator settings.

+#### Contextually aware structs
+> One of the interesting uses of factories or constructors in general, is the abilty to create contextually aware code.
+That is, when a struct or interface is created with a factory or constructor you can set there defaults intelligently. `frameworks/service/http.go` for example will create the HTTPServicer with a default port of 8080 unless there is a port defined in the configurator.
+You can imagine this pattern being used to have a base default if nothing is set, or if in a dev environment the setting could come from a .env file and in a production environment the setting could come from a configuration service.

 ### inheritance (or as close as it gets in go)
 > Inheritance is not a built in go construct.
 The concept of inheritance (inheriting behavior of a parent class and chosing to use it or extend it) is easily achievable.
 If two structs implement the same interface, one can become a base/parent/super class of the other by simply adding it to the child struct.
 You can find an examples of this patern in this repository.